-- 1. All required work must be in on time.
+All required work must be in on time.
 Assigned outside work is due on the dates specified by the instructor.
 Assignments turned in later than the due date will not be accepted unless the instructors clear the circumstances with the student.
 Regardless of the circumstance, late work will be assessed penalty points by the instructor.
 The assignment will be docked five (5) points per day for each late day.
 The assignment will be docked 2.5 points if turned in on the date but after the time it is due.
-An assignment will not be accepted after one week past the due date; therefore, the grade will be a zero if the assignment more than 1 week late. - 2.
+An assignment will not be accepted after one week past the due date; therefore, the grade will be a zero if the assignment more than 1 week late.
 All testing will be administered in the computer lab if possible.
-In the event of computer scheduling problems, a paper & pencil test may be utilized.
+Examplify can be utilized for home testing at instructor's discretion.